forcedotcom/salesforcedx-vscode/docs/tests.md

 These tests are described in the order in which we prefer to write them.
 Always prefer unit tests, integration tests, and system tests, in that order.

-Ensure that you have set a default dev hub through `sfdx force:auth:web:login --setdefaultdevhubusername`.
+Ensure that you have set a default dev hub through the `sfdx force:auth:*` commands, passing in `--setdefaultdevhubusername`.

-If you choose to use the JWT flow, you will have to do the following:
-1. The key file needs to be named devhub.key to match .travis.yml and .appveyor.yml.
-1. Create an environment variable `SFDX_KEY_LOCATION` with the location to your key.

 To run all tests, execute `npm run compile && npm run test` from the top-level folder.